 Partnered with Barrick and Resolute Mining for Discovery in the Congo

-- Loncor attributable gold resources of over 2.4 million oz (outside of Barrick JV),
+- Controls over 3 million oz (outside of Barrick JV)

 - Barrick manages and sole funds any exploration program, including delivery of a pre-feasibility study on any gold discovery that would meet investment criteria